Ford Crown Victoria: Fuel tank

 The condition was exacerbated by police equipment installers drilling over the package tray in the luggage compartment.
 Due to the gas tank's orientation, drilling through the package tray may result in drilling into the gas tank.
 Installers also used screws set directly into the bulkhead and facing the fuel tank.
 In the event of a high-energy collision, these screws could be forced into the tank, both rupturing the tank and possibly acting as a spark source.
-Long bolts for mounting heavier equipment were also directly suspect.
+The use of long bolts for mounting heavier equipment was also suspected.
 The manufacturer provided an aftermarket shield to help prevent these items from puncturing the tank during impact.
 Further, many investigations, both performed by federal/state agencies, and the police department themselves, have found that removable items in the trunk were improperly stowed.
-These items became tank-piercing projectiles during the rear-collision scenarios.
+These items became tank-piercing projectiles during rear-collision scenarios.
 Ford's second solution came in the form of a recall kit including patterns to mark unsafe areas (to drill) in the luggage compartment.
-Also included were rubberized Kevlar(R) and hard ballistic nylon shields for the differential cover lower shock bolts.
+Also included were rubberized Kevlar and hard ballistic nylon shields for the differential cover lower shock bolts.
 They also included a Kevlar-based trunk liner.
 Ford used similar kits on early-1980s model passenger vehicles.
 For 2005 and newer models, Ford offers an optional onboard fire-suppression system for the Crown Victoria Police Interceptor units.
 The system itself is integrated with the antilock braking system as part of the activation and can be activated manually.
 However, Ford does cite several system limitations regarding fuel loss and impact speeds.

 Despite numerous court cases charging Ford with partial liability for fires caused in accidents, the company has never been found liable in a Crown Victoria accident.

-Only the Ford Crown Victoria and the new Ford police car have been certified for high-speed, rear-impact collisions, adding credibility to Ford's statement that fiery crashes are a result of extreme and unfortunate situations.
+Steering shaft recall

+In September 2013, Ford issued a recall for 370,000 Ford Crown Victoria, Mercury Grand Marquis, and Lincoln Town Car vehicles built between 2005 and 2011, due to the possibility of steering shaft corrosion.
+According to Ford, the corrosion could cause loss of steering, potentially leading to a crash.
+Vehicles sold in the following states were covered by the recall: Connecticut, Delaware, D.C., Illinois, Indiana, Iowa, Kentucky, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Vermont, Virginia, Wisconsin, and West Virginia.
+15,000 of the affected vehicles were also sold in Canada.
+Ford recommended that dealers inspect the vehicles and replace the steering intermediate shaft, lower steering column bearing, and upper intermediate shaft, if necessary.

+Light Control Module (LCM)

+On April 14, 2017, Ford issued a recall for approximately 313,000 2003-05 Ford Crown Victoria and Mercury Grand Marquis models due to an issue with the Light Control Module, which could result in a loss of the headlamp function.
+According to Ford, the solder joints on the module could crack and interrupt power to the headlamps.
+The dealer will inspect and replace the module, free of charge.